Akiko Tsuchiya

 • Racist/colonial monuments and public memory

-Professor Tsuchiya’s areas of specialization include nineteenth- and twentieth-century Spanish literature and culture, and gender studies.
+Professor Tsuchiya’s areas of specialization include modern Spanish literature and culture with a focus on gender studies.

 She is the author of a book on the nineteenth-century Spanish novelist Benito Pérez Galdós and has published extensively on nineteenth-and twentieth-century Iberian literatures and cultures.
 Her research and teaching interests include the realist novel, women’s and gender studies, nineteenth-century women’s transnational literary and cultural networks, race and colonialism, slavery and antislavery, in the Hispanic world.
 Most recently, she has become engaged in public debates generated around monuments related to colonialism and slavery in the Iberian world.

 She has delivered over 50 conference papers and invited lectures in the US and abroad, as well as collaborating in research groups with scholars at the Spanish National Research Council (CSIC, Madrid) and the University of Barcelona.
-During the summer of 2019 she was a visiting scholar at ADHUC: Research Center for Theory, Gender, Sexuality at the University of Barcelona.
+In summers of 2019 and 2023, she was a visiting scholar at ADHUC: Research Center for Theory, Gender, Sexuality at the University of Barcelona.
 Twice she received recognition from the Graduate Student Senate for her contributions to graduate education with the Outstanding Faculty Mentor Award (2017) and the Certificate of Special Recognition for Excellence in Mentoring (2007).

-Tsuchiya was co-editor of the Revista de Estudios Hispánicos for 12 years, and serves on the editorial board of several other peer-reviewed journals and scholarly monograph series.
-Most recently, she was President of the International Association of Galdós Scholars (2015-17).
-She is currently a member of the Publication Committee and the Delegate Assembly Organizing Committee of the Modern Language Association.
+Tsuchiya was co-editor of the Revista de Estudios Hispánicos for 12 years and serves on the editorial board of several other peer-reviewed journals and scholarly monograph series.
+She was President of the International Association of Galdós Scholars (2015-17) and served on the Modern Language Association’s Publication Committee and the Delegate Assembly Organizing Committee.

 Empire's End: Transnational Connections in the Hispanic World